Linerre/st/README.md

 Note
 ------------
-My build of st for Arch Linux.
+My build of st for **FreeBSD**.
 Used patches are in `patches/done/` directory.

+TODO: Devicons not working with Ranger file manager.
+Trying to figure this out ...

 Requirements
 ------------